 Nevertheless, if you want to delay, you can, but there is a cost.
 If someone enrolls for your child after your death and you are the last parent to die, a higher Enrollment Fee may be charged.
-This fee is currently three times the regular Enrollment Fee.
+This fee is currently three times the current Enrollment Fee at the time of funding.